How your operation actually shows up. Across humans and AI.

 The calibration ritual

-- Findings update the rubric live
+- Findings update the standard live

-- Disagreement log → coaching topics
+- Disagreement log → coaching or prompt updates

-- Whole team participates
+- Whole team participates; prompt owner included

 The onboarding ladder